 I recently picked up The Innovator’s Dilemma by Clayton M. Christensen for a re-read.
 And I was struck by three things.

-But his clear definition is rarely used – today it usually seems to mean “any time a business is threatened by change”.
-The term “disruption” has even become a threat – “We’re going to disrupt your market!!!!!”.
-Even more often it is used to hype startups in order to get VC funding.
+This clear definition is rarely used.
+Today disruption seems to be used any time a business is “threatened by change”.
+The term “disruption” has even become a threat – “We’re going to disrupt your market!!!!!” — and is used often as hype to get VC funding.
 (As in “we’re going to disrupt the Kleenex business so give us $100M Series B funding”.)

 We need return to Christensen’s narrow definition.